 MATHEMA Software GmbH.
-It doesn't follow any persistence management standards but relies on common design patterns and is production-proved in both J2SE and J2EE environments.
-PriDE can really claim to be the world's smallest persistence manager, coming as a single library of less than 100k, without requiring XML and appropriate parser frameworks or other helper libraries beside the JDK.
+It doesn't follow any persistence management standards but relies on common design patterns and is production-proved in both JSE and JEE environments.
+PriDE can really claim to be the world's smallest persistence manager, coming as a single library of less than 100k, without requiring XML and appropriate parser frameworks or other helper libraries beside the JRE.

 PriDE gains its simplicity from a few important design decisions assuming an application architecture based on approved and widly recommended design patterns.
 This allows to dispense with some popular features which make O/R mapping toolkits fat and sometimes cause a kind of uncontrollable and unexplainable self-will when being used extensively.
 Many of these design patterns are related to a layered software architecture which is most often used for the design of distributed 3-tier systems.
 However, a layered architecture is in general reasonable and strongly recommended for any complex system, not only for distributed applications.